PurplePachyderm/tensorslow/README.md

 	`bash examples/get-trafficnet.sh`

+You can use the following arguments on all examples running a training phase :

+`./bin/your_example [N EPOCHS] [N BATCHES] [BATCH SIZE]`

 ## Architecture

-To get an overview of the high level of the library's architecture, and a basic understanding of it, read the `ARCHITECTURE.md` file.
+To get an overview of the library's high level architecture, and a basic understanding of it, read the `ARCHITECTURE.md` file.